google/codeu_project_2017/README.md

 which is built on top of `java.util.logging.Logger`, which you can refer to for more information.

-In addition to your team's client and server, the project also includes a Relay Server and a script that runs it (`run_relay.sh`).
-This is not needed to get started with the project.

 ## Finding your way around the project

 All the source files (except test-related source files) are in